 Method:

 Shake up Cognac, Cointreau and Lemon Juice in a shaker filled with ice.
 Wet rim of tall glass and dip in sugar to coat.
-Strain Cocktail into glass, top with lemon twist, et voilà!
+Strain cocktail into glass, top with lemon twist, et voilà!

 3. Le Forum Cocktail